-- (d) the methods of alerting en-route aircraft and ships at sea; - (e) the duties and prerogatives of persons assigned to search and rescue; - (f) the possible redeployment of equipment that may be necessitated by meteorological or other conditions; - (g) the methods for obtaining essential information relevant to search and rescue operations, such as weather reports and forecasts, appropriate NOTAM, etc.; - (h) the methods for obtaining, from other rescue coordination centres, such assistance, including aircraft, vessels, persons or equipment, as may be needed; - (i) as of 26 November 2026, the methods for obtaining approval to allow search and rescue units from an assisting State to enter into the territory of the State of the RCC; - (j) the methods for assisting distressed aircraft being compelled to ditch to rendezvous with surface craft; - (k) the methods for assisting search and rescue or other aircraft to proceed to aircraft in distress; and - cooperative actions to be taken in conjunction with air traffic services units and other authorities concerned to assist aircraft known or believed to be subject to unlawful interference. - 4.2.5 Recommendation.
-Search and rescue plans of operation should be integrated with airport emergency plans to provide for rescue services in the vicinity of aerodromes including, for coastal aerodromes, areas of water.
+- 4.2.2 SAR plans of operation should be developed jointly with representatives of the operators and other public or private services that may assist in providing search and rescue services or benefit from them, taking into account that the number of survivors could be large. - 4.2.3 The plans of operation shall specify arrangements for the servicing and refuelling, to the extent possible, of aircraft, vessels and vehicles employed in search and rescue operations, including those made available by other States. - 4.2.4 The search and rescue plans of operation shall contain details regarding actions to be taken by those persons engaged in search and rescue, including: - (a) the manner in which search and rescue operations are to be conducted in the search and rescue region; - (b) the use of available communication systems and facilities; - (c) the actions to be taken jointly with other rescue coordination centres; - (d) the methods of alerting en-route aircraft and ships at sea; - (e) the duties and prerogatives of persons assigned to search and rescue; - (f) the possible redeployment of equipment that may be necessitated by meteorological or other conditions; - (g) the methods for obtaining essential information relevant to search and rescue operations, such as weather reports and forecasts, appropriate NOTAM, etc.; - (h) the methods for obtaining, from other rescue coordination centres, such assistance, including aircraft, vessels, persons or equipment, as may be needed; - (i) as of 26 November 2026, the methods for obtaining approval to allow search and rescue units from an assisting State to enter into the territory of the State of the RCC; - (j) the methods for assisting distressed aircraft being compelled to ditch to rendezvous with surface craft; - (k) the methods for assisting search and rescue or other aircraft to proceed to aircraft in distress; and - (1) cooperative actions to be taken in conjunction with air traffic services units and other authorities concerned to assist aircraft known or believed to be subject to unlawful interference. - 4.2.5 It is recommended that search and rescue plans of operation should be integrated with airport emergency plans to provide for rescue services in the vicinity of aerodromes including, for coastal aerodromes, areas of water.